%20_PNG.png)

 Cancellation Policy

-Please note that I have a 48-hour cancellation policy, meaning that 48-hours must be given prior to cancelling an appointment or the normal session rate will be charged.
+Please note that I have a 48-hour cancellation policy, meaning that 48-hours must be given prior to your scheduled session time or the normal session rate will be charged for late cancellations.

 Good Faith Estimate